pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/ibmcloud-openshift.md

 ### Object store

-Size your object store generously, once you start using Pachyderm, you'll start versioning all your data.
+Size your object store generously, since this is where Pachyderm, versions and stores all your data.
 You'll need four items to configure object storage, in this case we have used Minio.

 1. The access endpoint.